SzD88/TaskBoard/README.md

 2. Update database
 3. Run Web.Api

-It is life living application with issues need to be fixed:
+This is an application currently functioning with issues that need to be fixed:
-1. Uneccessary endpoints.
+1. Remove unnecessary endpoints.
-2. Public
+2. Fixing public objects in the domain layer.
+3. CQRS implementation.
+4. ...